bmaidics/zilla-plus-aws-templates/cdktf/amazon-msk/rest-sse/README.md

 Find and note down the ARN of the secret that contains your public TLS certificate private key.

+### 8. Zilla Plus Capacity (`zillaPlusCapacity`)

+This variable defines the initial number of Zilla Plus instances.

+#### Default Value

+- Default: `2`

+### 9. Public TCP Port (publicTcpPort)
+This variable defines the public port number to be used by REST and SSE clients.

+Default Value
+- Default: `7143`

+### 10. Kafka Topic (kafkaTopic)
+This variable defines the Kafka topic exposed through REST and SSE.

 ## Optional Features

+### CUSTOM_PATH
+To enable a custom path for the Kafka topic, set the environment variable CUSTOM_PATH to true.
+If enabled, you will need to provide the path where the Kafka topic should be exposed.

+#### Steps to Configure
+1. Set CUSTOM_PATH=true to enable custom path support.
+2. Provide the path for the Kafka topic.

 ### SSH Key Access